-3. A description of the dimensions (length, width and depth) of the activity area; type, amount, and composition of the material to be removed, or used as temporary fill; type of equipment to be used; and location of all permanent and temporary fills and excavations that would be located in navigable waters of the U.S. and waters of the U.S., including adjacent wetlands.
+3. A description of the dimensions (length, width and depth) of the activity area; type, amount, and composition of the material to be removed, or used as temporary fill; type of equipment to be used; and location of all permanent and temporary fills and excavations that would be located in designated navigable waters and waters of the U.S., including adjacent wetlands.
 This information can be submitted in spreadsheet format and must identify the total permanent and temporary impacts of the project.
 A description (e.g., location information, site type, etc) of each disposal site shall also be included;